mmbell/samurai/README.markdown

 A few external libraries are required:

-[Geographiclib](http://geographiclib.sourceforge.net) is used for geolocation of data and map projection.

-[Qt](http://qt.nokia.com/products) is used for helper classes including XML parsing.
-This dependency will be removed in future releases.

 [NetCDF](http://www.unidata.ucar.edu/software/netcdf) is used for output of the gridded analysis results.

 [cURL](http://curl.haxx.se/libcurl) and [HDF5](http://www.hdfgroup.org/HDF5) are prerequisites for NetCDF4.

 [FFTW](http://www.fftw.org/) is used for Fourier filtering in periodic domains

+[Geographiclib](http://geographiclib.sourceforge.net) is used for geolocation of data and map projection.
+This is no longer needed because it is built as part of the lrose euclid library.

+[Qt](http://qt.nokia.com/products) is used for helper classes including XML parsing.
+This dependency is no longer active.

 ### Notes for Mac OSX